gomena/gomena.github.io/index.md

 ### Research

-I develop robust, efficient and theoretically sound statistical methodology for tackling challenging problems in life sciences involving data.
+I develop robust, efficient, and theoretically sound statistical methodology for tackling challenging life sciences problems involving data.
 My experience comes from neuroscience and epidemiology, where datasets are of two extreme types.
-In neuroscience, they are the output of cutting-edge technologies (e.g. a new microscope), where I develop methods to crack these datasets, i.e. to extract the relevant signals at scale and reasonable time, accelerating scientific discovery.
+In neuroscience, they are the output of cutting-edge technologies (e.g., a new microscope), where I develop methods to crack these datasets, i.e., to extract the relevant signals at scale and reasonable time, accelerating scientific discovery.
 At the other extreme, there are the massive routinely collected "cheap" data (e.g. epidemiological surveillance); my goal here is to propose frameworks to draw valid inferences out of these inherently corrupted, biased data and to combine them with more reliable data.
 \
 \
 I am particularly interested in using/analyzing tools coming from Bayesian statistics, because of its practical appeal, and from Optimal Transport, where I have grown a more theoretical/methodological interest; I explore the computational and statistical aspects of entropic Optimal Transport in order to derive new sensible statistical procedures.
 I am always open to other statistical frameworks and to address scientific and societal problems.